Monday, Proper 14

 And we shall never hope in vain.

-We pray for the people of the Republic of Colombia.
+We pray for the people of Finland.

-We pray for our sisters and brothers members of the United House of Prayer for All People.
+We pray for our sisters and brothers members of the United Church of Christ - Congregational in the Marshall Islands.

 Clare Offreduccio, born in 1194, was the daughter of a wealthy family in Assisi.
 When she was eighteen years old, she heard a sermon by Francis of Assisi, and was moved by it to follow the example of the Franciscan brothers and vow herself to a life of poverty.
 Her family was horrified, and brought her back home by force; but one night, in a gesture both tactical and symbolic, she slipped out of her house through "the door of the dead" (a small side door that was traditionally opened only to carry out a corpse) and returned to the house of the Franciscans.
 Francis cut off her hair, and placed her in a nearby convent.
 Later a house was found for her, and she was eventually joined by two of her sisters, her widowed mother, and several members of the wealthy Ubaldini family of Florence.
 Clare's best friend, Pacifica, could not resist, and joined them, too.